greeflas/git-hooks/README.md

 This project is released under the terms of the BSD-3-Clause [license](LICENSE).

-Copyright (c) 2019, Vladimir Kuprienko
+Copyright (c) 2019 - 2024, Volodymyr Kupriienko